Why are accessible PDFs important?

 How do I make my PDFs accessible?

-Temporary resource: PDF Remediation
+PDF Remediation Tools

 Use the following resources to learn how to create accessible PDFs, fix inaccessible PDFs, and build digital accessibility knowledge and skills.